dendronhq/catalogue-open-pkm/vault/pkm.workflows.hierarchical-notes.md

 ---
 id: eb7a54ee-c5a6-4fd3-911d-d9cd8ff94636
-title: Hierarchal Notes
+title: Hierarchical Notes
 desc: ''
-updated: 1620737961909
+updated: 1646773944474
 created: 1601140330391
 stub: false
 ---
 ## Summary

-Hierarchal notes is about organizing your notes using hierarchies.
+Hierarchical notes is about organizing your notes using hierarchies.
 A note in a hierarchy usually has one parent and any number of children.

 ## Features